Artemys-Aptos/.github/profile/README.md

 ## Overview

 **Artemys AI** is an AI-powered social platform built on the **Aptos blockchain** for the **Code Collision Hackathon**.
-It enables users to generate, share, and monetize high-quality generative AI prompts, and their generated AI Image output.
+It enables users to generate, share, and monetize high-quality generative AI prompts, and their generated Image output.

 At its core, the platform features a unique Prompt Generator powered by a customized GPT-4o model, helping users—especially newcomers—create refined prompts for optimal AI-generated images.